Overview of Texas Retirement Tax Friendliness

-There is no state income tax in Texas, which means Social Security retirement benefits and all other types of retirement income are tax-free.
-Texas has some of the highest sales taxes and property taxes of any U.S. state.
+There is no state income tax in Texas.
+That means Social Security retirement benefits and all other types of retirement income are tax-free.
+Texas has some of the highest sales taxes and property taxes of any U.S. state, though.

 Annual Social Security Income